UWSocialComputing/Wild-Swaying-Goats/index.md

 The Wild Swaying Goats

-We Sway all Day every Day
+We sway all day every day

 Here to fight and reduce misinformations